Danialba/Newton-fractal-generator/README.md

 # Newton-fractal-generator
-Program that plots the newton fractal for a given complex function Work in progress
+Program that plots the newton fractal for a given complex function.
+Work in progress